JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 Well then you need [Oculus](https://www.oculus.com/experiences/rift/)!
 Many Oculus games can be [played](https://github.com/LibreVR/Revive/wiki/Compatibility-list) on Vive.
 [Stormland](https://www.oculus.com/stormland/?locale=en_US) for example is an epic adventure game created by [Insomniac Games](https://insomniac.games), the same folks who brought you [Ratchet and Clank](https://insomniac.games/game/ratchet-and-clank-ps4/)!

-Big names like this are needed in Virtual and Augmented Reality (known collectively as [XR](https://en.wikipedia.org/wiki/Extended_reality) so let’s take a look at running this Oculus title on a Vive.
+Big names like this are needed in Virtual and Augmented Reality, now known as [XR](https://en.wikipedia.org/wiki/Extended_reality) so let’s take a look at running this Oculus title on a Vive.

 #### Does Your Vive needs a Revive?
 [Revive](https://github.com/LibreVR/Revive/releases) allows you to play Oculus games on your [HTC Vive](https://www.vive.com/ca/accessory/controller/) as well as other systems.
 You can use your existing [Vive Wands](https://www.vive.com/ca/accessory/controller/) or any other controllers compatible with [SteamVR](https://store.steampowered.com/app/250820/SteamVR/).
 The steps below show how to set up [Valve Index Controllers](https://www.valvesoftware.com/en/index/controllers) for use with Vive and the Oculus store.
 Revive also allows you to play Oculus games on your [HTC Vive Cosmos](https://www.vive.com/eu/product/vive-cosmos/features/), [Valve Index](https://www.valvesoftware.com/en/index/headset), [Windows Mixed Reality](https://www.microsoft.com/en-us/mixed-reality/windows-mixed-reality) systems and more.